PratikshitSingh/kafka-message-streaming-app/README.md

 # kafka-message-streaming-app
-Demo Kafka Message Streaming Appliation
+* A skeleton Kafka Message Streaming Appliation
+* The application runs producer and consumer scripts as seperate processes to connect with local/remote kafka-brokers.